mfelt/mfelt.github.io/front.md

 {% include h2 text="FrontApp Custom Plugin" %}

 Front is a web-based email application that I used to create a custom support solution for Fishbowl.
-After Fishbowl's support teams grew 25% year over year but still could not keep up with the volume of incoming support requests I was assigned the task of finding, designing, and implementing a system that would allow the Support team to be more efficient and cost-effective.
+Fishbowl's support teams have grown 25% year-over-year and have been unable to keep up with the volume of incoming support requests.
+I was assigned the task of finding, designing, and implementing a new support system that would allow the team to be more efficient and cost-effective.

 I designed processes that allowed Fishbowl's Support teams to streamline their tasks.
 I headed the project development with my team to create a custom Front integration that would automate many of their day-to-day tasks.